mchalupa/dg/README.md

 ```

 The `slicing_criterion` is a call-site of some function or `ret` to slice
 with respect to the return value of the main function.
-You can provide a comma-separated list of
+Alternatively, if the program was compiled with `-g` option,
-slicing criterions, e.g.: `-c crit1,crit2,crit3`
+you can also use `line:variable` as slicing criterion.
+Slicer then will try finding a use of the variable on the provided line and marks this use as slicing criterion (if found).
+If no line is provided (e.g. `:x`), then the variable is considered to be global variable.
+You can provide a comma-separated list of slicing criterions, e.g.: `-c crit1,crit2,crit3`.

 To export the dependence graph to .dot file, use `-dump-dg` switch with `llvm-slicer` or a stand-alone tool
 `llvm-dg-dump`: